 - Click Install Arm Debugger to add it to your environment.
 The vcpkg-configuration.json file is updated.
-Check that the environment is activated in the status bar proving the statu - Click Configure Path to indicate the path to the Arm Debugger engine in the settings.
+Check the Arm tools installed in the status bar - Click Configure Path to indicate the path to the Arm Debugger engine in the settings.